• Skip to main content

 Altars traditionally consist of different levels, each representing different regions of the afterlife.
 The highest level, the realm closest to the spirit world, proudly displays photographs of our dearly departed, making them the centerpiece of the altar.

 The lower levels are adorned with intricately cut tissue paper artworks or papel picado.
 These colorful paper banners add a touch of whimsy to the solemn occasion and represent the fragility of life.
-It’s believed that the airflow through the delicate patterns of the papel picado brings to life the souls of both children and adults, guiding them back home.
+It’s believed that the airflow through the delicate patterns of the papel picado brings to life the souls of both children and adults, guiding them back home from the underworld.

 💦 Water